CAFDataProcessing/data-processing-service/docs/pages/en-us/Features.md

 ### Email Signature Detection.

 Support for the detection of signatures in email content and removal of signatures from that content.

-## Extensibility with Custom Processing Actions

-New processing actions can be developed and added to already deployed systems through deployment of a new worker to service the processing operation and the writing of plugin classes to handle sending a task from the workflow worker to the new worker and to convert the result to fields on the item being processed.
-Once this is done, new actions can be created that reference the new processing action type and included in existing processing pipelines.